AriFordsham/GHCWiki/status/oct13.md

 ## Source language and Type System

 - **Type natural solver** - Iavor Diatchki implemented a basic constraint solver for the type naturals extension, meaning that GHC can now infer and understand basic identities such as `(x + 2) ~ 5`, which implies `x = 3`.
+The constraint solver does only basic things for now; there is more to come.

-- **Closed type families** - Richard Eisenberg & co. have implemented support for *closed* type families in GHC, allowing you to write a type family where no instances can be made beyond the ones in the definition.
+- **Closed type families** - Richard Eisenberg & co. have implemented support for *closed* type families in GHC, allowing you to write a type family where no instances can be made beyond the ones in the definition (wiki page \[CTF-wiki\] and paper \[CTF-paper\]).
 This allows a host of new programs to be expressed, as we now know certain invariants can hold.
 For example, we may now write:

   ```wiki
   type family Flip p :: *